-The most popular jeans on Amazon — on sale for $12 — promise to 'love your curves'
+The most popular jeans at Amazon — on sale, starting at $12 — promise to 'love your curves'

 What is it?

 Stylish, flattering, comfy name-brand jeans typically come at a price.
-And that price is pretty much never $12.
-It's no wonder, these No. 1 bestselling Gloria Vanderbilt jeans are the talk of the town at Amazon.
-This wildly popular high-waisted Amanda style has amassed more than 53,000 five-star fans because it's flexy and just the right amount of sexy, yet classic.
-It's sure to become your go-to jean this fall.
+And that price is hardly ever $12.
+It's no wonder that these No. 1 bestselling Gloria Vanderbilt Amanda Classic Jeans are the talk of the town at Amazon.
+This wildly popular high-waisted style has amassed more than 54,000 five-star fans because it's flexy and just the right amount of sexy, yet classic.
+And it's sure to become your go-to jean this fall.

-This high-waist lengthens your legs (especially when you add a heel) and tapers and flattens your middle!
+This high-waist style lengthens your legs (especially when you add a heel) and tapers and flattens your middle!
 Several sizes are down to $12.

 Why is it a good deal?

-We haven't seen this classic style drop this low in years — with some styles and colors going as low as $12.
-You can save up to 75% at this sale, but word is spreading fast, so don't expect sizes to stick around!
+We haven't seen this classic style drop this low in years — with some colors going for $12.
+You can save up to 75% at this sale, but word is spreading fast, so don't expect sizes to stick around.

 Why do I need this?

 Slim, sleek and slammin'!
 You deserve jeans that make you look your best — after all, they are perhaps your most important fall wardrobe piece.
-These jeans show off the smallest part of your natural waist (you say Mom jeans, we say The Bomb jeans), eliminating any fears of muffin top.
-Fans love that a touch of spandex makes them oh-so forgiving.
+These jeans show off the smallest part of your natural waist (you say Mom jeans, we say The Bomb jeans), eliminating any fears of muffin tops.
+And fans love its touch of spandex that makes them extra-forgiving.

 How to wear

 Pair a pair with your favorite white tee and sneakers for a cool, casual look.
-When the temps drop, wear them with a cozy sweater and boots.
-Date night calls for legs that don't quit — these are perfect with a pair of heels and ________ (anything)!
+As the temperatures drop, wear them with a cozy sweater and boots.
+Date night calls for legs that don't quit — these are perfect with a pair of heels and ________ (fill in the blank).

 What reviewers say